githubninpoka/RickMortyTest/README.md

 Rick & Morty exercise:

+ToDo:
+- a caching mechanisme for the MVC -> I could use some pointers please
+- the header from-database -> I could use some pointers please
+- a unit test project with a test -> I've only touched upon unit testing a bit so I can't really progress here

 Done:
 - create a supporting WebApiReader project.
 I followed a tutorial [Udemy course by a Krystyna - 9/288]
 - create a separate project for storing the DTOs and fetching the data into a collection [Krystyna - 9/291 etc]